damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 For many people, December is a month of celebration and gift giving.
 This month, GitLab was again so lucky to receive many great contributions.

-The MVP of this month is Michael Munch for bringing beautifully-typeset math to GitLab.
-Michael worked over a period of 6 months in a merge request with more than a hundred comments to bring this to GitLab.
+The MVP of this month is Michael Munch for bringing beautifully-typeset math (LaTeX) to GitLab.
+Michael worked over a period of 6 months in merge requests with in total more than three hundred comments to bring this to GitLab.

 We'd also like to thank [Warren Postma](https://gitlab.com/warren.postma) for his contributions on the issue trackers, and the [community forum](https://forum.gitlab.com/users/warren.postma/activity) and [generally being a great advocate of the product and the company](https://gitlab.com/warren.postma/gitlab-ce/wikis/home).
 And lastly, we want to thank Elan Ruusamäe and Dirk Hörner for their